Chalarangelo/30-seconds-of-code/snippets/toggleClass.md

 Toggles a class for an HTML element.

-- Use `element.classList.toggle()` to toggle the specified class for the element.
+- Use `Element.classList` and `DOMTokenList.toggle()` to toggle the specified class for the element.

 ```js
 const toggleClass = (el, className) => el.classList.toggle(className);